newjersey/navigator.business.nj.gov/content/src/fundings/njeda-aspire.md

   replaces the Economic Redevelopment and Growth Grant (ERG).
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: Aspire is a gap financing tool to support commercial, mixed-use, and residential real estate development projects.
-This tool replaces the Economic Redevelopment and Growth Grant (ERG).
+  Aspire is a gap financing tool that you can use to support commercial, mixed-use, and residential real estate development projects, replacing the Economic Redevelopment and Growth Grant (ERG).

 callToActionLink: https://www.njeda.com/aspire/
 callToActionText: Learn More
 fundingType: tax credit